🎓 Ball State University Scholarships (2025–2026)

 Do out-of-state students always pay full price?

-No. Students from eligible Midwest states can take advantage of the Midwest Student Exchange Program,
+No. Students from eligible Midwest states qualify for the Midwest Student Exchange Program,

 Automatic Merit Scholarships